Agility is the ability to adapt and respond to change … agile organizations view change as an opportunity, not a threat.

 However, other smaller, local changes may require only new stories or features and will go directly into the team or ART backlogs.

 Evaluating the benefits of a change in strategy can take a long time.
 Traditional financial and accounting metrics, Profit and Loss (P&L) and Return On Investment (ROI), are lagging economic indicators that occur too late in the life cycle to inform the evolving strategy.
 In their place, Innovation Accounting applies leading indicators—actionable metrics focused on measuring specific early outcomes using objective data.
 They are an essential part of the economic framework that drives business agility.

 Ignoring Sunk Costs

-Reorganizing Around Value
+Organizing and Reorganizing Around Value

 Finally, SAFe Principle #10 – Organize around value guides enterprises to align their development efforts around the full, end-to-end flow of value.
 This principle highlights the ‘dual operating system,’ one that leverages the benefits of the existing hierarchy but also creates a value stream network (Figure 8 below).
 This network assembles the people who need to work together, aligns them to the needs of the business and customer, minimizes delays and handoffs, and increases quality.

 But as strategy moves, future value moves with it; new people and resources must be applied.
 In other words, some degree of reorganization is required.
 Indeed, in some cases, this will require entirely new value streams to be formed to develop and maintain new solutions.
 Other value streams may need to be adjusted, and some will be eliminated as solutions are decommissioned.
 Fortunately, the people and teams of an increasingly Agile enterprise see those changes coming through the portfolio.
 They can then use their new knowledge and skills to reorganize Agile teams and ARTs around value whenever it makes sense.